 Once filed, the court will enter an order to discharge the administrator and the administrator can contact the bond company to have the temporary bond released.

-Do You Need to Hire a Probate Attorney in Houston to Settle an Estate?
+Hire a Probate Attorney in Houston to Settle an Estate

 Do you need help with a probate matter in Houston-metro area or the surrounding communities?
 We are experienced probate attorneys who represent clients with sensitive probate matters.
-If so, please give us a call us at 281-549-1280 or use the contact form on our homepage to see how we can help.
+If so, please give us a call at 281-549-1280.